Industry-University-Government Collaborative Projects

 Client: Edogawa City Office Industrial administration improvement division

-Entrusted departments: Department of Environmental Design, Department of Product and Textile Design (Product Design Course and Textile Design Course), Department of Information Design, Department of Ceramic, Glass and Metal Works, Department of Sculpture and Department of Design
+Entrusted departments: Department of Architecture and Environmental Design, Department of Product and Textile Design (Product Design Course and Textile Design Course), Department of Information Design, Department of Ceramic, Glass, and Metal Works, Department of Sculpture and Department of Design

 Collaborators: Artisans of traditional crafts living in Edogawa Ward